-The Department's Evaluators will independently evaluate each Programmatic Reply in accordance with the following criteria:
+The Department's Evaluators will independently evaluate each Programmatic Reply in accordance with the following criteria and assign points using the subsequently listed assignment of points:

 Programmatic Reply Criteria Relative Value Possible Points The Vendor's articulation of its approach to providing the required services and the ability of the approach to meet the requirements of this ITN and provide additional value.
 25% 250 The Vendor's company structure, subcontractors, and experience and capability to deliver its proposed services including the Vendor track record providing services similar to the one specified in this ITN.
-350 The skills and experience of the Vendor's leadership team, staff and resources the Vendor will use in implementing its services.
-20% 200 TOTAL 80% 800
+30% 300 The skills and experience of the Vendor's leadership team, staff and resources the Vendor will use in implementing its services.
+25% 250 TOTAL 80% 800